 For a new licence category the assessment process has 3 stages:

 1 - Candidate Statement.
 The candidate writes a personal reflective statement on the checklist for each performance criteria giving examples what s/he does to meet each of the criteria.
 S/he also makes a list of evidence from the work they have done that shows it was them doing the work.
 This could be documents, pictures or witness statements.
 The candidate must make sure that his/her IRSE log book is up to date and has been reviewed in the last 12 months.
+Assessments will be arranged only after this process is complete.

 3 - Competence assessment.
 A competence assessor will look through the personal statement and workplace assessor comments.
 S/he will have a verbal discussion with the candidate to confirm that the candidate is at the desired level.

-If both assessors agree that the candidate is competent. then the paperwork is checked and the application sent to the IRSE.
+If both assessors agree that the candidate is competent, then the paperwork is checked and the application sent to the IRSE.

 5 year Point - Surveillance